 For one Fortune 500 global manufacturer client, this challenge caused a potentially exploitable vulnerability.
 In an effort to modernize its production facilities, the company integrated its SCADA network with cloud-based analytics and remote monitoring solutions.
 But in the process, multiple SCADA endpoints were accidentally left exposed to the public internet.
 Without strong authentication controls or segmentation, these systems became attractive targets for attackers.
 (Figure 1).

 Figure 1.
-The ABB SCADA system that was compromised via its cloud-based monitoring solution.
+A Fortune 500 global manufacturer’s SCADA system that was compromised via its cloud-based monitoring solution.

 The implications were severe: